 Technology, and more importantly, the proper understanding of data, is catapulting one of America’s oldest industries forward, and it’s just getting started.
-Traditionally, logistics companies operated based on relationships & trust between customers and carriers that culminated over years and years of working together.
+Traditionally, logistics companies operated based on relationships and trust between customers and carriers that culminated over years and years of working together.
 While these elements will always be important, logistics companies that want to stay competitive know if you’re not automating, you’re falling behind.

 Increasing the use of data is an effort that should span all departments, not just something that falls in IT’s lap.
-Shifting focus and becoming a data-driven organization has benefits that trickle throughout the entire company.
-It may fall on IT to properly implement the solution, but the effort needs to be spearheaded by a united leadership team who understands that the real insights are hiding, buried deep in the data, and ready to be used and transformed into profits.
+Shifting focus and becoming a data-driven logistics company has benefits that trickle throughout the entire organization.
+It may fall on IT to properly implement the solution, but the effort needs to be spearheaded by a united leadership team that understands that the real insights are hiding, buried deep in the data, and ready to be used and transformed into profits.

 Evi Hatzopoulos is a Data Management and Analytics Consultant at Aptitive.
 In her role, Evi enables companies to discover insights and access the information held by their data.